Doctor of Philosophy in Aerospace Engineering and Mechanics

 Dissertation Requirements

 On-campus students should form their dissertation committee (minimum of five graduate faculty, the majority from AEM and at least one outside the department) and propose their dissertation topic after passing their qualifying exam and nearing the completion of their coursework.
+The proposal must be submitted eight months prior to the oral dissertation defense.

 Dissertation submission deadlines, document formatting, and graduate semester enrollment requirements follow the Graduate School calendar and policy including submitting the Public Notice of a Dissertation Defense form at least two-weeks prior to the scheduled dissertation date.
 Department requirements include: